EduardoRenz/Horizontal-Dom-Trader/README.md

 A platform for Day Trade based on order flow made with Svelte.

-This project is based on "Tape Reading" techniques using a new type of grphical interface.
+This project is based on "Tape Reading" techniques using a new type of UI and diffrent concept of charts.

 ![Preview](public/preview.png)